Medsensio are collaborating with a variety of organisations

 University of Lodz

-Medsensio has partnered up with the Medical University of Lodz, including Dr. Krystian Bartczak and Professor Joanna Miłkowska-Dymanowska from the Department of Pulmonology, in a collaboration that not only enhances our medical AI capabilities but also positions the university at the forefront of technological advancements in medical artificial intelligence.
+Medsensio has partnered up with researchers from the Medical University of Lodz, including Dr. Krystian Bartczak and Professor Joanna Miłkowska-Dymanowska from the Department of Pulmonology, in a collaboration that not only enhances our medical AI capabilities but also positions the university at the forefront of technological advancements in medical artificial intelligence.

 Medsensio are open to collaborating with most types of organisations.
 We specialise in both commercial and academic R&D, with medical AI as our core focus area.